-It is critical that all Driver CPC periodic training records on the DSA’s Recording and Evidence database accurately reflect the training that your approved centre has delivered.
+It is critical that all Driver CPC periodic training records on the DVSA’s Recording and Evidence database accurately reflect the training that your approved centre has delivered.

 The actual mechanisms and scheme of control that you use to check uploads are for you to decide and implement.
 However, they need to be sound and robust.

-All training records must be available for either a JAUPT or DSA audit and should match the uploads recorded in DSA’s system.
+All training records must be available for either a JAUPT or DVSA audit and should match the uploads recorded in DVSA’s system.
 If any discrepancies or omissions are identified then these will need to be fully investigated.
 Where training and uploads cannot be accounted for then the hours may be revoked from the Recording and Evidencing database.